Kenyon's identities for the height function and compactified free field in the dimer model: Introduction

 \subsection{Main result: multiply connected domains}

-To formulate our first theorem we need several definitions.
+We first formulate our theorem in the particular case of multiply connected domains.
+We need several definitions.
 Let $U_m$ denote the right-hand side of~\eqref{eq:KenIdent_continuous} as before.
 Let us say that $h = \phi + \sum_{j = 1}^n c_j \hm_j$ is a compactified free field with the shift $c_0\in \RR^n$ if $\phi$ and $c$ are as described above.
 Recall that the right-hand side of~\eqref{eq:cff_domain} is $h - \EE h$.
 Given an integer vector $\m\in \ZZ^n$ define

 We say that a harmonic differential $u$ defined in a neighborhood of $\partial\Omega$ satisfies Dirichlet boundary conditions if every primitive of $u$ extends continuously to $\partial\Omega$ and is locally constant there.
 We say that the differential $U_m$ satisfies Dirichlet boundary conditions it satisfies Dirichlet boundary conditions in every variable with other variables being fixed but arbitrary.